JULY 12, 2018

 “This is fucking fantastic.”
 I said to the window.

 I bounced into the theatre, flashed a thumbs up, and put in some earbuds, drowning out the dental tools with some loud and shouty hardcore.
-I remember feeling everything, but, like, miles away, and underwater.
+I remember feeling everything, but miles away (ha ha music joke), and underwater.
 My memory becomes spotty at this point.
-Only once do I recall a brief flash of white pain, I think as my tooth stubbornly clung to my gums for dear life, but that's it.
-Most of my focus was on trying not to sing along to my music.
+Only once do I recall a brief flash of white pain, I think as my tooth stubbornly clung to my gums for dear life, but that’s it.
+Most of my focus was on trying not to sing along to my tunes.
 I’m pretty sure I told the dental nurse she was a magical water sprite.
-I definitely hugged my dentist once he was done.
+I’m definitely sure I hugged my dentist once he was done.

 In any case, it was over in about a quarter of an hour.
 I triumphantly paraded out of the surgery with a mouthful of gauze, blood, and confidence, trying unsuccessfully to convince my girlfriend I could drive us home.